espm-157/website/content/policies.md

 be close to done with the assignment.
 This policy also allows rapid feedback to be provided to students by returning assignments quickly.

+## Attendance Policy

+The course design really depends on students being in class, for every session.
+I expect students to make every effort attend every class.
+However, I recognize that for some students, an occasional absence will be unavoidable.
+Please notify the instructor and your project partner in advance of any absence.
+I will not require any note or explanation and trust you to make the right decisions for your own education, but advanced notice may help ameliorate the disruption.
+Keep up with the reading assignments while you are away and we will all work with you to get you back up to speed on what you miss.
+Participation grade will not be impacted as long as attendance is consistent with this policy.

 ## Learning Cooperatively

 I encourage you to discuss all of the course activities with your friends